Monthly Recap, December 2024

 Solar

-We observed 14GWh from solar farms registered with SEMO, which we will probably be able to revise upwards to 15.4GWh once Eirgrid releases full utility-scale numbers.
-While obviously very far short of the 100GWh+ months we saw during the summer (and we are no longer seeing daily peaks that can make a significant dent in mid-day load), even the unrevised figure represents a welcome year-on-year 25% increase on December 2023's 11.2GWh.
+Solar farms produced 17.3GWh during the month.
+While obviously very far short of the 100GWh+ months we saw during the summer (and we are no longer seeing daily peaks that can make a significant dent in mid-day load), even the unrevised figure represents a very welcome year-on-year increase of more than 50% on December 2023's 11.2GWh.

 Fossil fuels